Looking for free or cheap family vacation ideas for your Virginia Beach getaway? Here's the scoop!

 And that included admission to three Smithsonian museums, the Washington Monument, and the National Firearms Museum!

-West of Richmond is the beautiful town of Charlottesville, home of Thomas Jefferson's home, Monticello, the University of Virginia, Michie Tavern, and Monticello, Carter's Mountain Orchard (the best view in Charlottesville).
+West of Richmond is the beautiful town of Charlottesville, home of Thomas Jefferson's home, Monticello, the University of Virginia, Michie Tavern, James Monroe's home of Ashlawn-Highland, and Carter's Mountain Orchard (the best view in Charlottesville).

 Here are our favorite, low-cost things to do in Charlottesville, and how to see the major sights (like Monticello) for less!